easegress-io/easegress/doc/user_cases/reverse_proxy.md

 #### Retryer

-If we want to retry on HTTP status code 500, 503, and 504, we can create a `Retryer` with below configuration, it make at most 3 attempts on failure.
+If we want to retry on HTTP status code 500, 503, and 504, we can create a `Retryer` with below configuration, it makes at most 3 attempts on failure.

 ```yaml
 name: pipeline-reverse-proxy